 About the Minister's Student Council

-The Minister's Student Council will be the peak forum for interaction between NSW public school students, Education NSW and the New South Wales Government.
+The Minister's Student Council will be the peak forum for interaction between NSW public school students, Education NSW and the NSW Minister for Education.

 What will it do?

 The council will enable students right across NSW to have direct input and influence on education and school policy through discussions and consultation with the Minister for Education and NSW Education stakeholders.

 - Provide forums for student opinions, ideas, feedback and concerns in regards to their education and schooling;